Josefinekihlstrom/LauraDay/README.md

     - Ceramics
     - Artwork.
 - **Blog** - Linked to the blog page.
+    - If a superuser is logged in, the blog link opens up a dropdown list with the following links:
+        - Blog Posts
+        - Add Post
 - **Search** - When clicked on a search box appears under the navigation bar.
 - **My Account** - When clicked on a dropdown list appear.
 The full list of the links in the dropdown list is the following:
     - Sign Up - *(If the user is not logged in)* Links to a page where the user can sign up.